-Hitesh Vora, who was hired from a top IT firm in July as a private consultant, resigned on Monday, barely six months after joining; the civic body is yet to accept his resignation
+Hitesh Vora, who was hired from a top IT firm in July as a private consultant, resigned on Monday, barely six months after joining; BMC is yet to accept his resignation

 The Rs 100-crore e-tendering scam in the BMC has claimed its first big victim.
 Under pressure to investigate allegations that his engineers had facilitated the scam and following allegations that his department was shielding those involved, the BMC’s high-profile director of Information Technology, Hitesh Vora, resigned in a huff on Monday, barely six months after taking up the job.

 “Vora was under pressure to probe the scam but he held his ground, claiming it was not his responsibility to look into misappropriations carried out by civic staffers,” said a senior BMC official.
 Sources said Vora’s resignation was submitted to Additional Municipal Commissioner S V R Srinivas, who held deliberations with him on Wednesday.

 “It is better you ask the additional municipal commissioner about it,” Vora said when he was asked why he had resigned.
 Srinivas, however, told mid-day that Vora’s resignation has not been accepted yet.

 Vora was roped in as a private consultant from a top software firm at a package of Rs 30 lakh per annum, which is allegedly higher even than Municipal Commissioner Sitaram Kunte’s salary.
 His appointment was shrouded in controversy when it was announced in July.